Skip to main content

 2. Click the Evaluation tab in the trace details

-4. Your evaluation configuration will apply to future traces
+4. Your evaluation configuration applies to the selected trace

 Monitor & Iterate